 Chile star Arturo Vidal appeared to hint at international retirement after his nation's shock loss to Paraguay in World Cup qualifying.

-Vidal scored a spectacular own goal as Chile slumped to a 3-0 loss in Santiago on Thursday, but they remained fourth in the CONMEBOL standings.
+Vidal scored a spectacular own goal as Chile slumped to a 3-0 loss in Santiago on Friday, but it remained fourth in the CONMEBOL standings.

-Victor Caceres and Richard Ortiz struck in the second half for Paraguay, who sit sixth and just two points behind Chile and Argentina.
+Victor Caceres and Richard Ortiz struck in the second half for Paraguay, which sits sixth and just two points behind Chile and Argentina.

 Despite Vidal and Alexis Sanchez starting, Juan Antonio Pizzi's men struggled to create chances in front of their home fans.